Learning DFAs from Positive Examples Only via Word Counting

 Let us first discuss what a DFA satisfying conditions 1) and 2) could look like on a simple input of Problem~\ref{problem_sat_pos_neg}.
 That way, we will be able to illustrate (some of) the kinds of words that we include in $\mathcal{P}$, which the DFA has to accept . \begin{example} Consider the set of variables $X = \{ x_1,x_2,x_3 \}$, a single positive clause $C_1 = \{ x_1,x_3 \} \in \mathcal{C}_+$ and single a negative clause $C_2 = \{ x_2,x_3 \} \in \mathcal{C}_-$.
-In Figure~\ref{fig:smallDFA}, we scheme the shape of a DFA $\A_{\msf{ex}}$ that would be $(\mathcal{P},n,k)$-suitable, with $(\mathcal{P},n,k)$ being the result of our reduction from the instance $(X,\mathcal{C})$ of Problem~\ref{problem_sat_pos_neg}.
-The double-circled states are the accepting states.
+In Figure~\ref{fig:smallDFA}, we scheme the shape of a DFA $\A_{\msf{ex}}$ that would be $(\mathcal{P},n,k)$-suitable, with $(\mathcal{P},n,k)$---which we partly describe here---being the result of the reduction from the instance $(X,\mathcal{C})$ .
+The double-circled states are accepting.

-In $\mathcal{P}$, we define a \textquotedblleft{}$\top$-word\textquotedblright{} $a \cdot a \cdot a$ and a \textquotedblleft{}$\bot$-word\textquotedblright{} $a \cdot b \cdot a \cdot a$.
+In $\mathcal{P}$, we define a \textquotedblleft{}$\top$-word\textquotedblright{} $a \cdot a \cdot a \cdot a$ and a \textquotedblleft{}$\bot$-word\textquotedblright{} $a \cdot b \cdot a \cdot a$.
 One can see that when the DFA $\A_{\msf{ex}}$ runs on those words, it visits the right-most (green and red) states.

 We also define \textquotedblleft{}variables words\textquotedblright{} in $\mathcal{P}$ that the DFA $\A_{\msf{ex}}$ processes by visiting the central (blue) states.
 In particular, these words impose to $\A_{\msf{ex}}$ that we reach either $q_\top^1$ or $q_\bot^1$ upon reading the letter $a$ from the states $q_{x_i}'$, for $i \in \{1,2,3\}$.
 This corresponds to the bold transitions from the central states to the right-most states.
 These transitions uniquely define a valuation $\nu\colon X \to \{\top,\bot\}$, specifically: $\nu(x_1) = \top$, $\nu(x_2) = \bot$, $\nu(x_3) = \top$.